 - Try and stick to low mileage.
 The way insurance companies view this is that you’re on the road less so your chances of being in an accident are similarly lessened.

-- Some companies will recognise young driver additional test qualifications and reduce the cost of insurance premiums.
+- Some companies will recognise young drivers’ additional test qualifications and reduce the cost of insurance premiums.
 Tests include PassPlus, Any Driver BTEC, IAM, Max Driver and DX Dynamics.

 - Building up a no-claims bonus is always helpful for getting cheaper van insurance.
 Some insurance companies will take into account a motorcycle no-claims bonus for van insurance so it’s always worth asking.

 - Always be truthful.
-‘Massaging’ particular facts (i.e falsely claiming an older family member is the main driver or under-estimating the number of annual miles you drive) because you believe this will give you a less expensive insurance quote can backfire badly.
-That’s because if you do have to make a claim and are ‘found out’ the company will simply invalidate your insurance and you will have to pay the whole lot from your own pocket.
+‘Massaging’ particular facts (i.e. falsely claiming an older family member is the main driver or underestimating the number of annual miles you drive) because you believe this will give you a less expensive insurance quote can backfire badly.
+That’s because if you do have to make a claim and are ‘found out the company will simply invalidate your insurance and you will have to pay the whole lot from your pocket.